C0deWiser/polyglot/concepts.md

 Visually it would be like Horizon and Telescope.
 It will show all translated and untranslated strings for every locale, registered in application.

-It allows to translate and create new strings.
+It allows translating and creating new strings.

 It may populate strings through locales.
 Saying, if `en` has 100 strings, and `ru` only 10, it may create missing russian strings.